miscellane/extra/development/README.md

 ## NVIDIA

-In terms of installing  `cudatoolkit` & `cuDNN` within a WSL (Windows Subsystem for Linux) operating system, the a probable approach is
+In terms of installing  `cudatoolkit` & `cuDNN` within a WSL (Windows Subsystem for Linux) operating system, a probable approach is

 ```shell
   conda activate base